grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "You do not want to dive?"
 Hemi asked.

-"Not without regular power through the boat."
+"Not without main power through the boat."
 Percy said.

 Hemi nodded, and slipped down the to the lower decks to go after the gear he needed.

 Percy grabbed at the boat PA mic and thumbed the transmitter, but there was no power to any of the radios.
 She leaned over the hatch to the sonar compartment.
 "Owen!
-Go find Chips and help her get the main power back on."
+Go find Chips and help her get the power back on."

 "Right Percy."
 Owen headed off quickly, nearly running into Gregory who was stumbling up from crew quarters.